morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/1-rollup.md

 The L2 Node of the sequencer will generate L2 blocks based on the consensus results and update the local state of L2.
 The batch submitter will need to query the L2 node to retrieve the latest L2 blocks.

-Then batch submitter will need to reconstructe L2 blocks into:
+Then batch submitter will need to reconstruct L2 blocks into:

 - Transactions : All the transactions within the blocks
 - Blockinfo : Each blocks important information